xuankimtran/docs-1/pages/katalon-analytics/docs/test-run-config.md

 A Test Environment connects your machine with Katalon TestOps to activate a Remote Execution.

-You can define what machine you should execute Test Runs by configuring a Test Environment in Katalon TestOps.
+You can define which machine or machines execute the remote Test Runs by configuring a Test Environment in Katalon TestOps.

 Katalon TestOps offers the following options: